neilSchroeder/cms-ecal-scales-and-smearings/README.md

            --closure
 ```

+The `--closure` option runs the minimization without any smearings.
+The MC is smeared ahead of the minimization using the smearings provided and no smearings are given to the minimzer.
+It can be useful to run this several times if your scales look off.

 ## Advanced Options and Additional Tools

 What follows is a list of additional options that may be of some use as well as a list of tools which are helpful for the scales and smearings studies